What is Satellite Internet?

 Satellite Internet is a telecommunications network made up of orbital communication stations.
 The signals from these satellites enable a user with a dish to connect to the Internet at high speeds.

-What is Satellite Internet, and how does it work?
+What is Satellite Internet, and How Does Satellite Internet Work?

 Satellite internet is a modern convenience that is quite handy.
 Many people use it on a regular basis for video chatting, research, video games, and work.
 While it has become commonplace in people's lives, it was only recently adopted for residential use.
 If you're curious about how it got started, here's a little rundown of how it got to the consumer market.